TicketKick Written Defenses

 What happens if the case doesn’t get dismissed?

 If your case is not dismissed after a trial by written declaration, you have two options.
 You may simply do nothing and accept the verdict, or you may request a Trial De Novo, which is a second trial in the court room in front of a judge.
 You may also request traffic school and you must submit the court’s traffic school fee.
 We can provide you with a letter you can use to request traffic school if you’d like, so just let us know by emailing email@example.com.
-You can request a refund of our fee on our File for Refund page.
+You can review your options by visiting out Guilty Options page.